Popular Stories

 Method:

 Put on gloves to protect your hands.
-Combine all ingredients in a large glass jar, close lid and shake well.
+Combine all ingredients in a large glass jar, close the lid and shake well.
 Add 2 tbsp per average load of washing.

 how long can you leave washing in your machine?